Reciprocal Transfer Agreements

 Transfer Deficiency Hold Back

-The Saskatchewan Teachers’ Retirement Plan’s actuarial valuation as at July 1, 2016, indicates the Plan has a solvency ratio of 71.9 percent.
+The actuarial valuation as at July 1, 2017, indicates the Saskatchewan Teachers’ Retirement Plan has a solvency ratio of 72.1 percent.
 In accordance with The Pension Benefits Act, 1992, Saskatchewan, and Section 28 of its regulations, if a valuation reveals a solvency ratio of less than 100 percent, a portion of the benefit payable upon termination from the Plan must be held back.
 This is called a transfer deficiency.
-The amount of the transfer deficiency hold back will be 28.1 percent (100 percent - 71.9 percent) of the payment calculated at the final payout date.
+The amount of the transfer deficiency hold back will be 27.9 percent (100 percent - 72.1 percent) of the payment calculated at the final payout date.